 TIP - Use the blank lines provided next to each configuration option to write down the corresponding settings you entered in the flow computer.

 Some of these entries may not appear on the display or in OmniCom.
 Depending on the various configuration settings of your specific metering system, only those configuration options which are applicable will be displayed.

+Note: In the privileged password area all passwords are legible upon entering the correct privileged password.
+In all other cases when requested for a password, upon entering the password, the OMNI will display all entered characters as asterisk.
 Password maintenance settings can only be entered via the OMNI front panel keypad.
-Enter [Y] at 'Password Maint?' of the 'Misc Setup' menu to open the following entries:
+Enter [Y] at 'Password Maint ?' of the 'Misc Setup' menu to open the following entries: